 While you might see Aurovilians walking near Matrimander, that’s as close as tourists get.
 To keep Auroville peaceful for Aurovilians tourists are not allowed to see living quarters or go inside Matrimander.
 For that prior arrangements including council approval that can take years and repeated applications to gain must be granted.

 One feature tourists are allowed to freely enjoy in Auroville is the Matrimandir viewing point and gardens.
 A walk through Matrimandir Gardens reveals more of Auroville than just flowers and shrubs.

 There are 12 sections to the park, each named after one of the 12 powers necessary for the complete manifestation of one’s consciousness.
 Existence.
 Consciousness.
 Bliss.
 Light.
 Life.
 Power.
 Wealth.
 Utility.
 Progress.
 Youth.
 Harmony and of course Perfection.

 The Banyan Tree

 Roots take flight from branches, grow down, and form new trunks.
 In and of itself The Banyan Tree is a thing of beauty.
 Intended or not, for me it was a reminder of the outside world.
-How when everything feels upside down we need is a place of solace where religion, politics, anger, and judgment get checked at the door.
+When everything feels upside down, we need a place of solace where religion, politics, anger, and judgment get checked at the door.

 I don’t believe, nor did Mirra Alfassa herself believe that our limitations as human beings should stop us from moving towards a more harmonious society.